How Good Nutrition Helps Your Child Experience More

 Remember, while it's good to keep track of the milestones, watching a checklist too closely can result in unnecessary stress if your child isn't hitting them "on time".
 You should also talk to your child's healthcare provider if you have any concerns about their progress.

 These are physical, mental and motor skill development markers that can be seen in your child as they grow older.
 Motor skills can be divided into two categories: gross and fine motor skills.
-Gross motor skills involve large muscle movements such as sitting, crawling, walking and jumping.
+Gross motor skills involve large muscle movements such as sitting, walking and jumping.
 Fine motor skills refer to the use of smaller muscles, such as grasping, opening containers and drawing.
-They are different for each age range, so take a look at the general list below of some of the cognitive and physical development activities your child might be doing at different ages.
+They are different for each age range, so take a look at the general list below of some of the cognitive and physical development activities your child might be doing at different ages throughout their childhood.

 At this age, your child would start developing their gross motor skills and simple cognitive skills.
 They should be able to: